rapka/wordle-list/README.md

 # wordle-list

 A handy compilation of games based on Josh Wardle's Wordle.
+For a new interactive version, [click here](rapka.github.io/wordle-list/)

-Feel free to open an issue with bugs or suggestions!
+Feel free to open an issue with bugs, suggestions or corrections!
 See CONTRIBUTING.md for more details.

 ## Normal Wordle Variants